larspetrus/Roofpig/README.md

 [Cubexp Demo](http://jsfiddle.net/Lar5/2xAVX/)

-Now that we know Cubexps, we can make cubes.
+Now that we know Cubexps, we can make cubes!

 ####`solved` and `colored`